Akbar Nawas: Balestier Khalsa

-On 22nd October 2021, Akbar was announced as the Head Coach of Balestier Khalsa, succeeding Marko Kraljevic, who left a week prior.
-According to a club statement, Akbar has penned a two-year contract “worth more than S$170,000”.
-However, less than 1 year into the contract, Akbar would tender his resignation, and join Thai League 2 side Udon Thani FC, less than a week after a record 6-1 win against Hougang United.
+On 22 October 2021, Akbar was announced as the head coach of Balestier Khalsa, succeeding Marko Kraljevic, who left a week prior.
+According to a club statement, Akbar has penned a two-year contract "worth more than S$170,000”.
+However, less than 1 year into the contract, Akbar would tender his resignation, and join Thai League 2 side Udon Thani, less than a week after a record 6–1 win against Hougang United.